14 December, 2025

 The Reverend Will the Thrill

-On that note, stay safe, be good to your neighbours, and please remember that if at first you don't succeed, then skydiving definitely isn't for you.
+As I said in my album rant, I'll be taking next week off from these for personal reasons but will return in two weeks.
+Until then, stay safe, be good to your neighbours, and please remember that if at first you don't succeed, then skydiving definitely isn't for you.

 The Reverend Will the Thrill